draik/SysAdminTools/drive_health/README.md

 Description
 ---
 This tool requires the installation of smartmontools onto the OS itself.
 Once installed, installing pySMART vi pip will handle the use of smartctl.
 At the time of this writing, pySMART is 0.3, from June 11, 2015.

-VARIABLES
+NOTIFICATIONS
 ---
-In order to receive email notification, or Telegram notifications, the
+In order to receive email notification, or Telegram notifications, the variables will need to be updated.

+#### EMAIL
-variables will need to be updated.
-The email sender and recipeint are all
+The email sender and recipeint are all that need to be changed.
-that need to be changed.
-Due to the nature of the content sent, be sure
-to check the spam folder for the emails sent.
+Due to the nature of the content sent, be sure to check the spam folder for the emails sent.

+Required fields to update:
+* sender
+* receiver

+#### TELEGRAM
 Telegram bots are quick and easy to create.
-Check in with the Botfather
-for assistance; instructions here:
+Check in with the Botfather for assistance; instructions here:

 https://core.telegram.org/bots

 Required fields to update:
 * tg_token
 * tg_chat_id

 CAVEAT
 ---
-The all_selftests() function returns None because the print statement is
-contained within the function, providing nothing back to the call itself.
+The all_selftests() function returns None because the print statement is contained within the function, providing nothing back to the call itself.
 For this reason, there isn't a notification option set for the '-c' option.

 This tool **MUST** be used with sudo, in order to get drive data.

 Usage
 ---
 ### Help Menu

     usage: dhealth.py [options]

     SMART drive health monitor tool

     optional arguments:
-  -h, --help       show this help message and exit
-  -c               Check PASS/FAIL self-test status
+    -h, --help       show this help message and exit -c               Check PASS/FAIL self-test status
     -i               Info for each drive
     -r               Results from self-tests
     -t {long,short}  Perform drive self-test
     --notify         Send email and Telegram alert

 #### == CHECK DRIVE STATUS ==

     sudo dhealth.py -c